-In the SONATA PHEV, the driver's and front passenger's seat belts are equipped with pretensioners.
-When the seat belt pretensioners are activated in a collision, a loud noise may be heard and fine dust, which may appear to be smoke, may be visible in the passenger compartment.
+In the SONATA HEV, the driver's and front passenger's seat belts are equipped with pretensioners.
+When the seat belt pretensioners are activated in a collision, a loud noise and smoke may appear in the passenger compartment.
 These are normal operating conditions and are not hazardous.
 The seat belt pretensioner assembly mechanisms may become hot during activation and may need several minutes to cool down after they have been activated.